Gagne Marketing

 The best way to use ChatGPT is to start with one or two tasks that annoy you every week.
 Let AI take the first pass, then refine it and move on.

-If you want more practical examples, you may also like this post: Can AI really help small businesses day to day?
+If you want more practical examples, you may also like Can AI Really Help Small Businesses Day to Day?